 One example of good sleep hygiene is setting boundaries with technology in the bedroom.
 Since the blue light from electronics can disrupt your circadian rhythm, you might decide to stop using smartphones and tablets a few hours before bedtime.
 Additionally, you might decide to remove televisions, computers, and even smartphones from the room during sleep to help you create a more restful sanctuary.

-This is also important because it helps you associate your bedroom only with sleep.
-When you’re constantly working on a laptop or scrolling through Facebook while lying in bed, your body will begin to associate that space with wakefulness, rather than sleep.
+This is also important because it helps you associate your bedroom particularly with sleep.
+When you’re constantly working on a laptop or scrolling through social media while lying in bed, your body will begin to associate that space with wakefulness, rather than sleep.

 Eating or exercising too late into the night can keep you awake and disrupt your circadian rhythm.
 Specifically, too much cardio too late into the evening can trigger endorphins that keep you awake and alert for a few hours.
 That’s why it’s a good idea to end any intense physical activity at least two hours before bedtime.

 Instead, try guided relaxation or gentle stretching to calm your mind and send signals of calm.
 Likewise, eating late means you’ll be digesting late, and since digestion requires the body to create energy, this too can keep you awake.
 Try to have your last meal at least three hours before bedtime.

 Use Bright Light Therapy